klack/marlin/README.md

 - Ensure that your Z home is always a certain distance above the build plate, no matter what plate, without having to adjust endstops or screws.
 - Generate a mesh of the bed.
 Essentially, most beds are not perfectly flate, but instead deviate slightly depending on where you are on the plate.
 The mesh is like a topography of all of those ups and downs.
 When printing, you can use this mesh so that your first layer, no matter where the head is, will always be the same distance from the plate in all locations, resulting in an amazing adhesion.
 With something called Z-fade, it will auto flatten out over a certain size so that part measurements are still accurate.

+### What can I expect to be different?
+Well, a few things...
+- Losing both Z endstops.

+  OMG CRASH!
+Well, not really, let's think about things.
+So currently, you have an endstop for each Z axis.
+Now that should make your X axis square with your vertical bars right?
+Sure it will, but it won't make it square with your build plate now will it?
+What we do using the BL-Touch is something called a Z-alignment.

+  Z-alignments are cool.
+The probe will hit the mid-left and mid-right of the plate, and align the 2 Z axis to be parallel to those two points.
+That becomes your new Z!

+- WTH Homing routine?

+  So about missing those endstops.
+Well, to make things safe for everyone, we've taken Z-Safe Homing and upped the ante.
+(Read up on Z-Safe homing if you don't know what that is)

+  Instead of a z-home, or a z-safe home, we do the z alignment and take the average and make that the Z-home.
+When combined with the auto-leveling, this gives us a nice homing start for any print.

+  While this adds an extra 10 seconds or so onto the homing routine, we feel that it's probably a good idea to provide as safe and seamless an experience for users as possible.
+Just like a home on the normal build, X1 and 2 will be at home locations, Y will be at home location, and Z will be a bit above it's 0.
+This is because we will be using bed mesh, and when we start printing, Z will come down to the build plate.

 ### What do I need to buy?
 Well, for starters, a BL-Touch!
 There are many clones out there, which may or may not work as well.
 The original, which I (Tom F) would advise getting, is from antclabs.
 BigTreeTech is an authorized reseller of it. [![Website](https://img.shields.io/badge/Amazon-green?style=flat-square)](https://www.amazon.com/gp/product/B08BYP4G7J/)